AurelieLevy/TWEB_Labo1/README.md

 * [x] There is a repo with a README.md file that explains what the project is about, how to run it locally and how to build it.

-	You are reading it  :simple_smile:
+	You are reading it  :smile:

 * [x] The build process invokes a linter.
 The linter is happy with the quality of your code (no error).